-Desiree Rodriguez is an editor, writer and journalist born and raised in New Jersey.
-She’s currently the active CPU Coordinator for Lion Forge, in charge of organization, communication with talent, recruiting, world building, quality control, narrative coordinator, as well as editing several titles.
+Desiree Rodriguez is an Eisner award winning editor, writer and journalist born and raised in New Jersey.
+She’s currently the Catalyst Prime Universe Coordinator for Lion Forge, in charge of organization, communication with talent, recruiting, world building, quality control, narrative coordinator, as well as editing several titles.
 She works closely with Gail Simone, the acting CPU Story Architect, and David Steward II and Carl Reed the CPU Editorial Directors.

 Her writing has been published in Edgardo Miranda-Rodriguez’s anthology Ricanstruction; a collaborative charity anthology with DC Comics where she wrote two original stories, one starring the popular DC character Starfire and La Borinqueña.